Spoilers For Tuesday’s ‘General Hospital’: Carly’s Hospitalized And Oscar’s Loved Ones Lend Their Support

-Monday’s episode of General Hospital was an intense one and spoilers suggest that there’s more intensity coming with Tuesday’s show.
+Monday’s episode of General Hospital was an intense one, and spoilers suggest that there’s more intensity coming with Tuesday’s show.
 Ava is trying to come to grips with realizing she was never with Kevin, Elizabeth has been brutally honest with Franco, and Jason has finally found Carly.
 Where do all of these storylines head next?

 General Hospital spoilers reveal that the teen crew will start facing the music after their secret and problematic trip to Niagara Falls.
 Oscar’s condition remains concerning and Josslyn will step up to accept responsibility for the poor decisions the group made that led to this situation.